carolinejjung/country-gdp-co2/README.md

-# country-gdp-co2
+# The Relationship Between Country GDP and CO2 Emissions Is Changing Over Time
-Collaborated with team to clean and impute missing data and analyze relationship between countries’ GDP and CO2 emissions over time using R
+Historically, increases in countries’ gross domestic products (GDPs) have been strongly positively correlated with increases in their carbon dioxide (CO2) emissions, which is concerning because CO2 emissions are a primary cause of global warming (Ritchie, 2021).
+We investigated if this relationship between countries’ GDPs and CO2 emissions has changed over time.
+Our results will improve understanding of the relationship between a country’s economic growth and its CO2 emissions.